Drinking Water Storage – How Long In Plastic Containers?

-In addition, I have discovered that #1 plastic will more readily leach a ‘plastic’ taste into the water if it is heated up in any way – especially over time.
+In addition, I’ve discovered that #1 containers will more readily leach a ‘plastic’ taste into the water if it’s heated up in any way – especially over time.

 For example, if you leave a plastic water bottle in your hot car, then drink it after it has been sitting there for a time, chances are you will taste a bit of plastic.
 This can’t be good over the long term.

 Most gallon jugs of water or milk, etc. that you see in the grocery store are made of #2 plastic and are Food Safe.

 Blue colored water containers, jugs, and barrels that are specifically manufactured ‘Food Safe’ are made of #2 plastic.
 Not all ‘Food Safe’ water containers are blue, but many are (for quick identification).